 - Child support.
 This is an obligation no one should overlook, period.
 It also preserves your ability to earn a living, because if you don’t pay, you could be arrested.
 It’s impossible to earn a living from a jail cell.

 - Taxes.
-Another expense that can get you arrested if you fail to pay.
+Another expense that can have serious consequences if you fail to pay.
+You can request a payment plan yourself with the IRS; https://www.irs.gov/payments/payment-plans-installment-agreements.

 - Student loan payments.
 Because student loans are backed by the government, they have more power to act against you than typical bill collectors.
 Ask about applying for a deferment until your financial situation improves.

 - Cable/Satellite TV.
-A lower-priority bill, to be sure.
+A lower-priority bill, to be sure, cancel unnecessary premium features until your financial situation changes.

 - Unsecured debts.
-This includes credit cards, medical bills and the like.
+This includes credit cards, medical bills, and other types of unsecured debt.
 These creditors won’t be able to repossess your home or car, and even if they sue it will take some time before they can extract payment.
 Stick with paying the bills that have immediate consequences for non-payment.
 Note: Pay higher interest rate debts first.
-Within this category, prioritize your credit cards with the highest rates and try to get them paid off first.
+Within this category, prioritize your credit cards with the highest rates (a.k.a.
+The debt avalanche method) and try to get them paid off first.

 - Collection accounts.
 No matter what bill collectors tell you, don’t forego paying higher-priority bills to pay a debt collector.
 Move this priority up only if they actually sue you and win a judgment in court.
 Empty threats to sue don’t count.